Person1080p/gameframework2dclone/README.md

 # Common Deliverables
 - Functioning Entity System <!---Done-->
-- Fully interact-able environment <!---Done barely-->
+- Fully interact-able environment <!---Done-->
 - User Interface (HUD, Stats, Messages, menus) <!---Done-->
 - File read / write access (high score list, saved games, saved songs, etc)
 - README for how to play and see all game features (this should be in the git repo) <!---Done, not acutally-->